 Importance of Sustainability

-- Obtaining input and buy-in from community and stakeholder organizations.
+- Obtaining input and buy-in from community and partner organizations.

 - Determining appropriate indicators for evaluation.

 - Sharing results of program success that resonates with funders.

 - Identifying long- and short-term sustainability strategies to achieve program goals.

 - Organizing and prioritizing financial, human, and in-kind resources.

 - Documenting and sharing information on program progress.

 - Empowering employees and program partners to support sustainability strategies.

 - Establishing mechanisms to identify and solve challenges.